 The time change proved unpopular partly because it was complicated and partly because the rest of the world used a different time.
 Thus, it was officially suspended on 7 April 1795.

-It took a while longer for the calendar to be left by the wayside, but on 31st of December 1805 the Republican calendar was itself abandoned, and the French returned to using the Gregorian calendar on 1 January 1806.
+It took a while longer for the calendar to be left by the wayside, but about a year and half after Napoleon Bonaparte declared himself Emperor the French Republican calendar was abandoned on 31st of December 1805.
+The French then returned to using the Gregorian calendar on 1 January 1806.
 There were various reasons for doing away with the Republican calendar.
 First, the calendar was never that popular and it was difficult and impractical to have a calendar that was different from the rest of the world, as it constantly required conversions.
 A second reason was that French workers did not like the 10-day week.
 Thirdly, one of the main reasons that the Republican calendar was adopted was because of opposition to the Catholic church, which by the early 1800s had waned.

 “The restoration of the Gregorian Calendar, which by a simple, brief Senatus Consultum, is to recommence with the beginning of the ensuing year, ought not to be passed over merely as the necessary or probable obliteration of one of the follies of a Revolution of folly and crime.
 It should rather be looked at as a sign of the unpopularity and disgrace of those principles and hopes which gave birth support to the system.
 The truth is, that the revolutionary calendar was a adopted as one great means for the overthrow of what has been held sacred by the nations of Christendom, and is most dear to its civil, political, and religious interests.